 For the last few years, Spain has been fined by the EU for allowing the continued discharge of untreated waste by some of its councils.
 The green group that started the current investigation is called, Ecologistas en Acción.
 This group is a confederation of 300 ecologist groups in Spain that united in 1998 to bring this issue to the attention of the public and communities.

 In total 16 mayors, former mayors, public officials, and councilors have been interrogated by the police.
 These people were from Nerja and Coin.
 The complaints started some time ago when it was found that five local communities in the area of Nerja and Coin were not treating their wastewater.

 Some other areas including Estepona and San Pedro also had problems.
-A new treatment plant opened on July 19th, 2017 at Guadalmansa close to Estepona, so now there only seems to be three town halls flouting the 2001 law.
+A new treatment plant opened on July 19th, 2017 at Guadalmansa close to Estepona, so now there only seem to be three town halls flouting the 2001 law.
 This law states that populations with over 15.000 inhabitants are required to have wastewater treatment plants.

 Uncontrolled waste dumping